petrroll/MES/README.md

 ###About:
 __MES__ is a mathematical expressions evaluator (let's just say a clever calculator) written in .NET.
 While being fairly simple it's heavily focused on being generic, modular, and extensible.

-Thanks to that it has some nice features such as support for arbitrary operators priority or basically any custom function.
+It's implemented in a Console application for showcase but can easily be stripped down and used as a standalone library.

 ###Features:
 * Binary operators (+, -, *, ...).